YannisRavasopoulos/ProjectSD_S6/README.md

 # ParkOut

+## Project Structure

+- `tex/`
-- [tex/](tex/) contains the LaTeX source code for the project report.
+  Contains the LaTeX source code for technical documents.
+- `uml/`
-- [uml/](uml/) contains the UML source code for the project diagrams.
+  Contains the UML source files for the project diagrams.

-## Generate Report PDF
+- `images/`
+    Contains the images used in the technical documents.

+## Generating the PDFS

+Run `make project-description.pdf` to generate the project description.
+Run `make use-cases.pdf` to generate the use case diagrams.
-Run `make report`
+Run `make domain-model.pdf` to generate the domain model.

 ## TODOs

-- Separate manage account into usecases
+- Refactor the "manage account" functionality into separate use cases.